A-League Men: Squad formation and salary cap

 The A-League match-day squad includes the typical 11 players, and five substitutes of which one must be a goalkeeper.
 Prior to the 2013–14 season, just four substitutes including one goalkeeper were allowed to be named in the starting line-ups for the teams.

-An A-League squad must comprise a minimum of 20 players with a maximum of 26, subject to several limitations.
-Within the squad, there can be a maximum of five "foreign" or "Visa" players, from outside Australia (and New Zealand, in the case of Wellington Phoenix), that hold a temporary working-visa.
+An squad must comprise a minimum of 20 players with a maximum of 26, subject to several limitations.
+Within the squad, there can be a maximum of five "foreign" or "Visa" players, from outside Australia (and New Zealand, in the case of clubs based there), that hold a temporary working-visa.
 Three players in the squad must also be under 20 years of age.
 In addition to these three under 20 players, clubs are allowed to sign an additional three youth players onto full-time contracts at a lower pay rate than the rest of the squad.
 The A-League had initially proposed that the quota of five visa players per A-League club be reduced to four in the 2015–16 season, with the limit of four possibly become "3+1", which means three imports from anywhere and one from Asia (following regulations in the AFC Champions League).
 However, after opposition to the proposal by both players and managers, the move was placed on hold.

-Although A-League clubs have restricted salaries (salary cap), the league allows each club to have two "marquee" players whose salaries are exempt from the cap, plus a number of other 'exemptions' or 'allowances' to incentivise clubs to spend in specific areas.
+Although A-League clubs have restricted salaries (salary cap), the league since its inception allowed clubs to have two "marquee" players whose salaries are exempt from the cap, plus a number of other 'exemptions' or 'allowances' to incentivise clubs to spend in specific areas.
 Guest players are also excluded for up to a maximum of 14 league matches.
-From the formation of the league, clubs have been allowed to sign one international marquee player.
 From the 2008–09 season, A-League clubs have been permitted a junior marquee player; one that is under the age of 23.
 Now known as the 'Homegrown Player allowance', clubs can spend up to a collective $150,000 on three Australian players aged 23 or younger that have come through the club's youth system.

-On 19 April 2010, the A-League announced that, in addition to the international marquee and junior marquee, clubs would be allowed an Australian marquee player from the 2010–11 season.
-Notable marquee and guest players in the A-League have included Alessandro Del Piero, William Gallas, Dwight Yorke, Keisuke Honda, Damien Duff, Emile Heskey, Robbie Fowler, Shinji Ono, David Villa and former FIFA World Player of the Year Romário.
+On 19 April 2010, the A-League announced that, in addition to the international marquee and junior marquee, clubs would be allowed an Australian marquee from the 2010–11 season.
+Notable marquee and guest players have included Alessandro Del Piero, William Gallas, Dwight Yorke, Keisuke Honda, Damien Duff, Emile Heskey, Robbie Fowler, Shinji Ono, David Villa and former FIFA World Player of the Year Romário.
 Famous Australian Marquees include Harry Kewell, John Aloisi, Brett Emerton, Joshua Kennedy and Tim Cahill.
 From the 2021–22 A-League Men season, the league added a designated player slot, whose salary is exempt from the cap, but must be $300,000–$600,000 per season.
 The following season, the league added a second designated player slot for each club.